google/rekall/rekall-agent/README.md

 ## Overview

 The Rekall Agent is an endpoint response agent based on the Rekall Framework.
-The main motivations for the Rekall Agest are
+The main motivations for the Rekall Agent are

 - Very simple architecture - everything is a file.
 We just move files around.